berry-cs/sinbad/docs/quick-start-python.md

 all = ds.fetch()
 ````

-It's often not a good idea to print all of the data because it can cause your console/terminal to hang if there is a lot of it.
+It's often not a good idea to print all of the data because it can cause your console/terminal to hang as it tries to dump it all out.
 In the Kiva case, you should only have 20 rows of data, so you could `pprint(all)` to look at it.
 You can also call any of the other `fetch` variants without any field paths to retrieve all the fields in the particular row.
 However, you need to make sure that either the top-level structure of the data is a list for that to make sense, or else provide a path to a list in the data, e.g. `ds.fetch_random('loans')` or `ds.fetch_ith(5, "loans")`.

 ## Exploring Data Structure